-At the City of Calgary, we are focused on making informed decisions that are supported by reliable data sources.
+At The City of Calgary, we are focused on making informed decisions that are supported by reliable data sources.
 Our job, first and foremost, is to serve the people of Calgary.
-To ensure we are doing that effectively, we conduct the Annual Citizen Satisfaction Survey to let us know if we are on the right track.
+To ensure we are doing that effectively, we conduct the annual Fall Survey of Calgarians to let us know if we are on the right track.

 Of course, a tool is only as strong as the process it is part of.
-In this case, it requires broad based participation and an informed citizenry.
-To that end, I want to thank students, parents and teachers for actively engaging with the process and doing your part to understand the services provided by the City of Calgary.
-In doing so, together we can continuously improve how we serve all Calgarians, making life better every day.
+In this case, it requires people to be informed and engaged.
+To that end, I want to thank students, parents and teachers for actively engaging with the process and doing your part to understand the services provided by The City of Calgary.
+In doing so, together we can continuously improve how we serve all Calgarians.